 - Leading an internal investigation into allegations of corruption related to commodity sales in the Middle East.

 Marc’s practical, hands-on approach garners praise from clients and peers, as is reflected in the research conducted by the leading industry publications such as Chambers, Best Lawyers, Who’s Who Legal and Global Arbitration Review’s GAR 30.
 Most recently, Marc has been recognized in Chambers Global 2021 for International Arbitration, with clients commenting “His major skill has to do with the ability to see through the facts and see all the potential consequences and risks.
 He also has a good ability to evaluate chances.”
-He has been listed in the 2021 edition of Best Lawyers in Switzerland.
+He has been listed in the 2022 edition of Best Lawyers in Switzerland for Arbitration and Mediation, International Arbitration and Litigation.
 Clients from the 2021 edition of Chambers Europe have said that he “is very well prepared and leaves no stone unturned; he is thorough and works very hard,” and has a “deep knowledge of technical and commercial aspects of our sector,” further highlighting: “We get really tailor-made advice.”
 Previously, sources have commented that “he is one of the more outstanding legal minds I have worked with; I go to him for the toughest issues out there,” (Chambers Europe 2017).
 In Who’s Who Legal 2016 Switzerland, Marc is heralded by clients as “one of the best arbitrators in Europe.”
 In the GAR 30’s 2016 research, sources described Marc as “brilliant” and stated, “Palay’s leadership ‘was superb.’”
 Another client commented that Marc’s “Cross-examination at the hearing was particularly accomplished, and stood in marked contrast to what opposing counsel was able to do.”
 Global Arbitration Review 2015 shared this client praise: “An in-house counsel used a team led by Marc for an important set of cases and was suitably impressed.
 ‘They are organised, efficient, tightly coordinated, highly responsive and good value for money.’”

 Marc’s experience extends across a broad swath of business disputes, including complex contract, fraud, energy, products liability, securities, construction, insurance and competition disputes, as well as intellectual property matters arising out of licensing and technology transfer agreements.
 He also counsels clients on a wide variety of international commercial matters and has extensive experience in the drafting and negotiation of international commercial agreements.